Here’s what we know about 'Euphoria' season three

 Cassie might spiral further

-By the end of season two, Cassie reached breaking point.
+By the end of season two, Cassie reached her breaking point.
 Her affair with Nate behind best friend Maddy’s back was burned at both ends, resulting in a clash where the latter ominously remarks: “This is just the beginning.”

 There are plenty of other hanging threads too.
-Rue still owes drug dealer Laurie thousands of dollars after escaping her apartment (which was oddly unaddressed towards the end of the season), Fezco has been arrested, while Nate has handed over his father Cal to the police for his past crimes.
+Rue still owes drug dealer Laurie thousands of dollars after escaping her apartment (which was oddly left unaddressed towards the end of the season), Fezco has been arrested, while Nate has handed over his father Cal to the police for his past crimes.

 Speaking about Cal and Nate’s developing storyline to Variety, actor Eric Dane hinted at a future where Cal isn’t behind bars.
 “I would think moving forward, there would be some healing between the two of them,” he said.
 “I don’t know where we’re going to find Cal.
 We could find him in the SHU Program at Pelican Bay next season.
 Hopefully not.
 You know, he [Nate] may not turn in that thumb drive, you know, and therefore the cops just grab me and then it’s all a big mistake.
 But we’ll see – whatever the brilliant mind of Sam Levinson comes up with.”